chriscrsmith/chriscrsmith.github.io/people/me.md

 ---

 There are many Chris Smiths out there.
-This one just started at IU Bloomington.
+This one just started at Indiana University.
 I publish as "Chris CR Smith" and my google scholar profile is "[Chris CR Smith](https://scholar.google.com/citations?hl=en&user=ZHHGVn8AAAAJ)".
 Before, I did a brief postdoc in	the Cooperative	Institute for Environmental Sciences at	CU Boulder.
 Before that, I journeyed to the University of Oregon to work with Andy Kern.